Quarky123/capstone/README.md

 As part of an attempt to understand if a strategy based around PEAD and other variants of the same concept would create performance alpha in the microcap world, the quantitative team of a multi-strategy investment fund was put in charge of backtesting how a portfolio worth $ 1 million would had perform between  2015-01-02 and 2020-12-18, which is a timeline of roughly 5 years.
 The fund utilises a core satellite portfolio management strategy, thus if successful, this strategy will be incorporate into the main fund under the satellite portfolio as an attempt to generate alpha.

 **Data Science problem statement** <br />

+///
+add more for this

-The team is tasked to find the optimal overall portfolio performance using different variations of PEAD which takes into account different factors such as earnings, corporate releases and other news.
-The optimal portfolio will be the portfolio with the best portfolio metrics which includes the likes of a high sharpe ratio, and low maximum drawdown.
-The problem can be tackled with time series analysis which includes methods such as…
+The team is tasked to compare the overall portfolio performance using a PEAD strategy vs a simple buy and hold strategy of the S&P500 index.
+The problem can be tackled with time series analysis which includes methods such as ARIMA.
+The use of the SUE formula is also needed in deriving which stock positions to take.

-The portfolio allocation will be done in a binary manner, where a certain percentage of the fund’s NAV will be allocated based if a stock meets the criteria, and the position will then be unwind later based on the criteria set.
+Success of the project will be evaluated on two fronts:
+First, based on how close the forecasted EPS are to the actual EPS.
+This can be done using the R2 score.
+Second, determining if the strategy is able to surpass the benchmarket portfolio (S&P500) by comparing them using traditional portfolio metrics which includes the likes of sharpe ratio, and maximum drawdown and cumulative returns.
+The portfolio with a higer sharpe ratio, lower maximum drawdown and higher cumulative returns would be the winner in that regards.